Caps of the Soviet Border Guard

 Border Guard

-Typical of Border Guard officer and rank and file caps, the appearance of this cap remained unchanged from 1935 to 1954.
-All Border Guard troops, officers and soldiers, wore this same cap for all occasions; field duty, everyday service and parade.
-Border Guards were the exception to the rule in that privates did not wear the visorless "pilotka" cap as their everyday headdress.
-Even in combat, Border Guards usually would pass by helmets in favor of this distinctive cap.
+Up until 1955, all Border Guard personnel below the rank of general wore the same style cap - as shown here.
+This 1954-dated cap represents one of the last produced with a spade-shaped visor (rounded, semi-circular visors became standard within the military that same year).
+This cap served for all occasions; field duty, everyday service and parade.
+Border Guards were the exception to the rule in that conscripts did not wear the visorless "pilotka" cap as their everyday headdress.
+Even in combat, Border Guards usually would forego helmets in favor of this distinctive cap.

 Border Guard